Save and Restore Wi-Fi settings in Windows (11, 10, 8.1, 7)!

 The Format command prompt command is this one that you can use to format a partition on a hard disk, or USB disk Tip: You can also format drives without

 The tracert command tracks the route a package needs to reach a destination and displays information about each hop on that route.
 For example, start tracert

-An example If you want to change the color, font and width of the command prompt and do not like the default settings Many users like to use the command
+An example If you want to change the color, font and width of the command prompt and do not like the default settings on Windows 11, 10, and MS Server

 »» My question is not there in the FAQ

-Keywords: windows, console, save, restore, wi-fi, settings, solution, extremely, easy, restoring, after, reinstalling, Questions, Answers, Software
+Keywords: windows, 11, 10, server, eleven, console, save, restore, wi-fi, settings, solution, extremely, easy, restoring, after, reinstalling, Questions, Answers, Software